apache/flink/docs/apis/streaming/connectors/kafka.md

 #### Kafka Consumer

-Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09`).
+Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09` for Kafka 0.9.0.x versions).
 It provides access to one or more Kafka topics.

 The constructor accepts the following arguments: